 At this morning's Metro Construction Committee, CEO Phil Washington announced that Metro had received a federal letter of no prejudice (LONP) for construction to proceed on the third phase of the Westside Purple Line.
 Washington aptly described this as a "big deal," as this was the first major transit project that this administration has approved to proceed to the federal New Starts engineering phase.

 Metro is extending the Purple Line heavy rail subway nearly nine miles westward in three sections.
 Phases one and two are already under construction and expected to open in 2023 and 2025, respectively.
-Phase three is expected to cost $1.3 billion and will extend the subway 2.6 miles from Century City to Westwood and the V.A.
+Phase three is expected to cost $1.3 billion (updated: this is only the tunneling cost) and will extend the subway 2.6 miles from Century City to Westwood and the V.A.
 Hospital.

 The federal letter of no prejudice covers an initial $491 million, nearly all for tunnel construction.
 The LONP guarantees that the feds will reimburse the local expenditures under a forthcoming full-funding grant agreement (FFGA).